 Myrrh has traditionally been used to treat oral infections and inflammation due to its antimicrobial properties.
 A study found that people with Behcet’s disease – an inflammatory disorder – using a myrrh mouthwash (4 times daily during one week) to treat painful sores, 50% of them had complete pain relief and 19% had complete healing of their mouth sores.
 Test-tube studies suggest that mouthwash containing myrrh oil may also help gingivitis, an inflammation of the gums around the teeth due to a build-up of plaque.
 More studies are needed to confirm these benefits, meanwhile keep in mind to never swallow myrrh oral-care products.

 Traditional use of myrrh includes treating skin wounds and infections.
 A test-tube study found that myrrh oil mixed with sandalwood oil was especially effective at killing microbes that infect skin wounds.
 Additionally, myrrh oil alone inhibited 43–61% of the growth of five fungi that cause skin conditions, such as ringworm and athlete’s foot.
-Although more research is needed to confirm these benefits, myrrh can be used for general skin health when diluted myrrh oil is applied directly on the skin.
+Although more research is needed to confirm these benefits, myrrh oil can be used for general skin health when diluted and applied directly on the skin.

 Reduces Pain and Swellings